Archery at the 1904 Summer Olympics – Men's double York round

 The men's double York round event was part of the archery programme at the 1904 Summer Olympics.
 The event was held on 20 September 1904 at Francis Field.
-There were 16 competitors, all from the host nation of the United States.
+There were 16 competitors.
 George Bryant won the gold medal (completing a double with the double American round event), with Robert Williams taking silver and William Thompson earning bronze.

 Background

 This was the first appearance of the event; it would be held only once more, in 1908.
-The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors though none actually competed.
-It was thus largely an American national championship, though the International Olympic Committee recognizes the winners as Olympic medalists.
-Medals were also given out for the best score at each range, though these medals are not recognized as Olympic.
+The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors, although none entered this event.
+Medals were also given out for the best score at each range, but these medals are not recognized as Olympic.

 Competition format

 A York round consisted of 72 arrows shot at 100 yards, 48 arrows shot at 80 yards, and 24 arrows shot at 60 yards.
 The total number of arrows for a double round was 288.
 The competition was held on Tuesday, 20 September 1904.
 Sixteen archers competed.

 The result is based on points.
 A total of 10 points were available.
 One point was awarded to the archer scoring the highest score at each distance as well as one point for the most hits on target at each distance.
 Two points were awarded to the archer scoring the highest total score as well as two points for the most total targets hit.
 Ties were broken on total score, and then on total targets hit.